Chart Color Schemes

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-AreaSearch's latest postcode level ATO data for financial year 2022 shows that income in Stanthorpe is below the national average.
-The median income is $38,665 and the average income stands at $47,217.
-In contrast, Rest of Qld has a median income of $50,780 and an average income of $64,844.
-Based on Wage Price Index growth of 13.99% since financial year 2022, current estimates would be approximately $44,074 (median) and $53,823 (average) as of September 2025.
-From the 2021 Census, household, family and personal incomes in Stanthorpe all fall between the 3rd and 8th percentiles nationally.
-Distribution data shows that 33.2% of the population (1,813 individuals) fall within the $400 - 799 income range, unlike metropolitan regions where 31.7% fall within the $1,500 - 2,999 range.
-The prevalence of lower-income residents indicates constrained household budgets across much of the area.
-After housing costs, 85.1% of income remains, ranking at only the 5th percentile nationally.
+The latest postcode level ATO data for financial year 2022 shows that Stanthorpe SA2 has an income below the national average.
+The median income is $38,665 and the average income is $47,217.
+This contrasts with Rest of Qld's figures where the median income is $50,780 and the average income is $64,844.
+Based on Wage Price Index growth of 13.99% since financial year 2022, current estimates for Stanthorpe as of September 2025 would be approximately $44,074 (median) and $53,823 (average).
+Census data reveals that household, family and personal incomes in Stanthorpe all fall between the 2nd and 7th percentiles nationally.
+The income bracket of $400 - 799 dominates with 33.2% of residents (1,818 people), differing from the broader area where the $1,500 - 2,999 category predominates at 31.7%.
+Economic circumstances indicate widespread financial pressure, with 42.7% of households operating within modest weekly budgets below $800.
+After housing costs, 85.1% of income remains, ranking at only the 4th percentile nationally.

 Frequently Asked Questions - Income